ACPS: Automating CPS Design

 In our work, we import a lot of concepts from related subfields of computer science, such as satisfiability solving, automata theory, more general formal methods, as well as mathematical optimization.
 We use these concepts to solve the difficult computational problems that arise in the context of our work.

-We also perform resaerch in the scope of third-party funded projects, such as:
+We also perform resaerch in the scope of third-party funded projects and endeavors, such as:

 - GUISynth - Reactive synthesis of program code for graphical user interfaces (DFG)